-Also on this unit, the minor rotation on the Mental Health Unit provides interns with opportunity to facilitate competency restoration groups-psychoeducational groups for pretrial defendants reviewing relevant psycho-legal issues.
-This is a minor, three-month rotation.
+Also on this unit, the minor Competency Restoration Groups rotation provides interns with opportunity to facilitate competency restoration groups-psychoeducational groups for pretrial defendants reviewing relevant psycho-legal issues.
+This is a minor, four-month rotation.
 Each intern works eight to ten hours per week in this area.